How to apply to the Doctoral Programme in Fine Arts

 Language skill requirements

-Key selection criteria in the selection of applicants for doctoral studies include:
+Key criteria in the selection of applicants for doctoral studies include:

 • the artistic and research-oriented relevance, clarity and feasibility of the applicant’s research plan

-• artistic and research merits and the professional experience within fine arts
+• the applicant’s artistic and research merits, and their professional experience in the field of fine arts

-• the applicant’s commitment to persevering in the studies at the doctoral level and dedication to the completion of the doctoral studies in accordance with the curriculum
+• the applicant’s commitment and dedication to the complete the doctoral studies in accordance with the curriculum

-• the connection of the research plan to the disciplines and research profile of the Academy of Fine Arts of the University of the Arts Helsinki
+• the connection of the research plan to the disciplines and research profile of the Academy of Fine Arts, University of the Arts Helsinki

 Applying